cpcitor/cpc-dev-tool-chain/README.md

 If you are on Windows, install cygwin and when the installer asks you what packages you want, be sure to than the following packages names are selected:

 * `make`
+* `patch`
 * `gcc`
 * `wget`
 * `bison`
 * `flex`

-`make` is a tool to automate build steps. `gcc` is the native compiler, to compile CPC compiler and tools. `wget` is used on first run to automatically get CPC-specific software from the Internet. `bison` and `flex` are needed to compile sdcc.
+`make` is a tool to automate build steps. `patch` is to adjust iDSK source code (and possibly others in the future). `gcc` is the native compiler, to compile CPC compiler and tools. `wget` is used on first run to automatically get CPC-specific software from the Internet. `bison` and `flex` are needed to compile sdcc.

 If you are on Linux, use your distribution's package manager, for example on Debian/Ubuntu/derivatives :

-	sudo apt-get install make gcc wget bison flex
+	sudo apt-get install make patch gcc wget bison flex

 Software that is specific to CPC is automatically fetched and compiled from the Internet.